You'll see the Shared Email Templates pane. To start creating your account, click Sign up:

 Create, encrypt, edit, manage, and close teams.

-Delete your company's account, along with all the data it contains, including templates.
+Close your company or team account, along with all the data it contains, including templates.

-To perform the above-mentioned operations, you need the Manage Company option that is available to company administrators only.
+To perform the above-mentioned operations, you need the Manage Account option that is available to admins only.
 To access it, click the three dots in the lower-right corner of the Shared Email Templates pane:

-This is an example of a company account:
+This is an example of a Shared Email Templates company or team account:

-In the Account Details section, you can see the company's Shared Email Templates subscriptions, the total number of users whose accounts were created via the company account, and a list of company administrators.
+In the Account Details section, you can see your Shared Email Templates subscriptions, the total number of user accounts, and a list of admins.

 On clicking Users, you'll get access to a list of users.
 Learn more →

-A list of teams created via the company account and detailed information on team members, including their roles (User or Editor) and subscriptions, are available here.
+A list of teams and detailed information on team members, including their roles (User or Editor) and subscriptions, are available here.
 Learn more →

-If you need to change the name of your company's account, go to Account Details and click Rename Account.
+If you need to change the name of your company or team account, go to Account Details and click Rename Account.

-The Close Account option is there to make it possible for you to delete your company's account if necessary.
+The Close Account option is there to make it possible for you to delete your company or team account if necessary.

 Note.
-The deletion of your company's account will result in the deletion of your company's user accounts, teams, and templates.
+The deletion of your company or team account will result in the deletion of the user accounts, teams, and templates.

-Under Subscription, you can see subscription plans that the company chose, the exact number of subscriptions that were bought and distributed, and subscription keys associated with them.
-You can also check the status of your company's subscriptions (active or expired) and arrange their renewal when needed.
+Under Subscription, you can see subscription plans, the exact number of subscriptions that were bought and distributed, and subscription keys associated with them.
+You can also check the status of subscriptions (active or expired) and arrange their renewal when needed.

-Here you can learn how many user accounts have been created by the company's administrator(s) by now.
+Here you can learn how many user accounts have been created by now.

 Note.
 Licensed users' subscriptions are active.
 Unlicensed users are those whose subscriptions have already expired and need to be renewed.